 NPAC SMS updates the numberPoolBlock by setting the numberPoolBlockStatus to ‘old’ and setting the numberPoolBlockModifiedTimeStamp to the current date and time.
 The numberPoolBlockDisconnectCompleteTimeStamp is set when the first successful response is received.

-NPAC SMS sends, depending upon the donor service provider’s TN Range Notification Indicator, a subscriptionVersionDonorSP-CustomerDisconnectDate or subscriptionVersionRangeDonorSP-CustomerDisconnectDate notification to the donor service provider SOA that the subscription version is being disconnected with the customer disconnect date.
+NPAC SMS sends subscriptionVersionRangeDonorSP-CustomerDisconnectDate notification to the donor service provider SOA that the subscription version is being disconnected with the customer disconnect date.
 For the XML interface, VCDN – SvCustomerDisconnectDateNotification.

 The donor service provider SOA confirms the M-EVENT-REPORT.
 For the XML interface, NOTR – NotificationReply.